brian-avery/garden/_notes/digital garden.md

 ― John Locke

-Cognitive science tells of up synaptic pathways which strengthen as memories are accessed over and over again.
-It also tells us that

 My thoughts
 * Notes should be written in Markdown or AsciiDoc.
 Much less context switching than Word
 * Keep a daily agenda and branch off from there
+* Notes should be constantly evolving.
-* Notes should be evoluationary
+* Notes should be revisted and written in your own words
+* Evolutionary writing will strengthen synaptic pathways

 ***